makuachteny/MedConnect/README.md

 ## 4. Integration and Testing

 - Integrate the frontend and backend components to create a fully functional web application.
-- Perform unit testing on both the frontend and backend to identify and fix any issues or bugs.
+- Perform unit testing on the front and back end to identify and fix any issues or bugs.
-- Conduct integration testing to ensure seamless communication between frontend and backend.
+- Conduct integration testing to ensure seamless communication between the front end and back end.

 ## 5. Deployment Preparation